Edwin Newman

 Edwin Harold Newman (January 25, 1919 – August 13, 2010) was an American newscaster, journalist, and author.
 After beginning his career with the wire services and serving in the U.S. Navy during World War II, Newman worked in radio for CBS News.
-He is known for a 23-year career in television news with the National Broadcasting Company (NBC), from 1961 to 1984.
+He is known for a 23-year career with NBC News, from 1961 to 1984.

 Early life and education

 Newman was born on January 25, 1919, in New York City to Myron, a credit manager, and Rose (née Parker) Newman.
 His older brother was M.W.
 Newman, a longtime reporter for the Chicago Daily News.
 His grandparents were all Russian-Jewish immigrants.
-Newman married Rigel Grell (1923-2020) on August 14, 1944.
-They had one daughter, Nancy, who was born on October 6, 1945 and married Henry Drucker (1942-2002) in 1974.
-Nancy died in Oxford on 8 December 2020 aged 75.
+Newman married Rigel Grell (1923–2020) on August 14, 1944.
+They had one daughter, Nancy, who was born on October 6, 1945, and who married the political scientist and university fund-raiser Henry Drucker (1942–2002) in 1975.
+Nancy died in Oxford on December 8, 2020, aged 75.

 After graduating from George Washington High School Newman attended the University of Wisconsin at Madison, serving on the staff of The Daily Cardinal and earning a bachelor's degree in political science in 1940.
 He briefly did postgraduate work in American government at Louisiana State University before becoming a journalist.